Get,

 Cardamom, along with other plants, may be used for managing itching, blisters or pimples on the skin containing pus and enhancing skin complexion.2 However, this information requires confirmation from human studies.
 Therefore, people should never use cardamom to self-medicate themselves.

 Cardamom seeds may be effective in reducing cigarette addiction.
-Chewing some cardamom seeds may be safe to minimise the number of cigarettes being smoked, and the chronic addiction to chain-smoking may slowly be reduced.2
+Chewing some cardamom seeds may be safe to minimize the number of cigarettes being smoked, and the chronic addiction to chain smoking may slowly be reduced.2

 Though there are studies that show the potential uses of cardamom in various conditions, these are insufficient and there is a need for further studies to establish the true extent of the benefits of cardamom on human health.